 John R. Sobolewski is a partner in Wachtell, Lipton, Rosen & Katz’s Restructuring and Finance Department.
-His multidisciplinary practice includes a broad range of finance, securities, restructuring and related matters, including leveraged M&A, public and private capital markets transactions, complex syndicated bank financings, and in-court and out-of-court workouts.
-He has unique expertise representing companies in connection with rapid response efforts to debt default activism and net-short debt activism situations.
+His multidisciplinary practice includes a broad range of finance, securities, restructuring and related matters, including leveraged M&A, public and private capital markets transactions, complex syndicated bank financings, in-court and out-of-court workouts, and debt default activism and net-short debt activism situations.

-John also frequently represents sellers in financing matters relating to major M&A transactions, including Celgene in its sale to Bristol-Myers Squibb, Monsanto in its sale to Bayer, Whole Foods in its sale to Amazon.com, Envision in its sale to KKR, and Convergys in its sale to Synnex.
+John also frequently represents sellers in financing matters relating to major M&A transactions, including Celgene in its sale to Bristol-Myers Squibb; eBay in its sale of StubHub; Monsanto in its sale to Bayer; Whole Foods in its sale to Amazon.com; Envision in its sale to KKR; and Convergys in its sale to Synnex.

 John received a B.A. summa cum laude from Boston College in 2005.
 He completed a J.D. from Harvard Law School in 2008.

 - Private Equity - Year in Review and 2020 Outlook,

 in Harvard Law School Forum on Corporate Governance and Financial Regulation, February 8, 2020.

 - Acquisition Financing Year in Review: The Decade of Debt,

 in Columbia Law School’s Blog on Corporations and the Capital Markets, January 17, 2020.

 - Debt Default Activism: After Windstream, the Winds of Change,

 in Harvard Law School Forum on Corporate Governance and Financial Regulation, June 18, 2019.